jolson615/tech-exchange-2021/u2-python-unit-testing/python-essentials.md

 * Use if/else statements to print a different response for correct and incorrect guesses.
 * Use a for loop to call the new_question() function more than once, so the user can play multiple rounds.
 * Use the del keyword to remove states from the dictionary that have been guessed correctly.
 * Initialize a score variable that tracks correct guesses.
-Report the user’s score after the final round of the game.
+Report the user's score after the final round of the game.
 * By default, string comparisons are case sensitive.
 Use the .lower() method to adjust for this.
 * Add a hint system that provides the first letter of the state capital when users input "hint".